 A 10-fold cross validation was done to get an estimate of the feasibility of using chest X-rays to diagnose COVID-19.
-The initial results, if they can be replicated on bigger more diverse data sets, show promise.
-The overall accuracy was 96.1% with 100% of the COVID cases correctly identified (sensitivity=1) and other pneumonia correctly identified 94/102 for specificity/true negative rate (TNR) TNR= 0.9215.
-Consequently, there were 8 false positives of other pneumonia.
-Our Overall AUC was 0.997.
+The initial results, if they can be improved on bigger more diverse data sets, show some promise.
+The overall accuracy was 89.2% with 80.39% of the COVID cases correctly identified and other pneumonia correctly identified 101/102 for specificity/true negative rate (TNR) TNR= 0.99.
+Consequently, there was 1 false positive of other pneumonia.
+Our Overall AUC was 0.95.

-We had a number of unseen pneumonia cases (4171 cases) and acquired new COVID-19 cases (20 cases) not in training.
-With a Snapshot ensemble of 7 models created using all 204 images for training, all 20 unseen COVID-19 cases were correctly identified.
-The true negative rate was 95.75% so the false positives were lower in this case.
-The AUC was 0.995.
+We had a number of unseen pneumonia cases (208 cases) and acquired new COVID-19 cases (33) not in training.
+Since, the COVID-19 cases had reduced resolution we converted all pneumonia cases into jpeg format and reduced the to a quality of

+0.9.
+This was done to try to ensure that the sharpness of an image was not unduly influencing predictions.
+With a Snapshot ensemble of 21 models from Resnet50, VGG16 and our own small CNN created using all 204 images for training 26 of 33 COVID-19 cases were correctly identified.
+The true negative rate was 93.12% meaning about 6.0% false positives.
+The AUC was 0.94.